Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: PAD detector performance

 \Fig{fig:amp_40gev} shows the distribution of measured charge (ADC) for single cells (i.e. longitudinally summed groups of four consecutive pads) as a function of time for the four segments (LGL0, LGL1, LGL2 and LGL3) for~40 GeV positrons.
 The horizontal axis is time~(25~ns per bin), and the vertical axis is the charge collected at the summing board on each LGL, i.e.\ average amplitude of the ADC values over all events in each time bin.
 Of the four segments, LGL1 shows the largest signal, which corresponds to the location of the longitudinal maximum of the shower, as expected for 40 GeV beam energy.

 The peak value of these cell signals is then digitized.
-To suppress contributions from background, we performed pedestal and common mode noise subtractions.
+To suppress contributions from background, we performed pedestal and common mode noise subtractions and remove signals that are below 4 times the width of the pedestal peak.
 Furthermore, we assure that the beam hit positions on all four pad layers have the same $x$ and $z$ positions (perpendicular to the beam direction), by looking at the electromagnetic shower signal on each pad layer.
 We apply this \textit{directional cut} in order to select only beam particles travelling parallel to the $y$-direction.
 Offline, we performed 3$\times$3 cell clustering in each segment to reconstruct EM showers, and the cluster signals of all segments are added.

 To summarise, the total ADC sum has been calculated by the following steps: \begin{enumerate} \item The analog signals of pads at the same transverse location within a segment are summed longitudinally (in hardware using the summing boards) to obtain cell signals. \item The cell signals are sampled with the ADC around the maximum time bin, and the digitised value is stored. \item Shower clustering using 3 $\times$ 3 cells is performed offline for each LGL segment. \item A sum over the four LGL segments is performed. \end{enumerate}